 Frequently asked questions

-This policy is the only way we can maintain the small group size and level of service we provide.
-If you’re worried about your plans or circumstances changing, we STRONGLY recommend you get trip insurance as soon as you book.
-Trip cancellation insurance as well as medical and evacuation coverage is highly recommended for everyone.
+This policy allows us to maintain our small group size and high level of service.
+If you're concerned your plans may change, we strongly recommend purchasing trip insurance as soon as you book.
+Trip cancellation, medical, and evacuation coverage are highly recommended.

-In the highly unusual event that we must cancel a tour, all fees and payments will be immediately returned and this refund will be the limit of our liability.
-If a trip needs to be rescheduled or postponed, but not cancelled, due to safety or other reasons beyond our control (COVID-19 being a good example), we will reschedule making every effort to accommodate the trip to dates that suit everyone.
-If the new trip date does not work for you, your payment will be used as credit for a future trip.
+In the rare event we must cancel a tour, all payments will be refunded in full and this will be the limit of our liability.
+If a trip must be rescheduled (but not canceled) due to reasons beyond our control (e.g., COVID-19), we will work to reschedule dates that suit everyone, and any payments made will be credited toward the new trip date or a future departure.

 While our prices are based on double occupancy, we are proud to say that we have an inclusivity policy and do not charge single supplements for solo travelers.
 This policy is in place to encourage and support more solo travelers, particularly women, to join us and explore the world, as we find single supplements can often be punishing.
 If you are booking solo, you will have a room to yourself at no extra charge.
 How are we able to do this?
 Easy, we simply earn a bit less on solo travelers.
 Please note that, depending on the hotel and their room availability, solo travelers might get smaller rooms such as standard rooms.
 These will, however, always be private and have a private bathroom.